risk-first/website/_posts/2020-01-15-3d-Programming.md

  - There's no **encapsulation**, and it's easy to have different bits of Redstone affecting one another.
  - There's no concept of **abstraction**:  you can't build big things by referring to smaller things, you have to build everything over again each time you need it.

-Nevertheless, people have coded some quite cool things in Minecraft, such as Space Invaders:
+Nevertheless, people have coded some quite cool things in Minecraft, such as Space Invaders.
+Here's the View From the Front:

 ![Space Invaders From The Front](/images/posts/minecraft/si_front.png)

+And here's how it looks at the back:

 ![Space Invaders From The Back](/images/posts/minecraft/si_back.png)

+Further, it seems Redstone is (arguably) [Turing Complete](https://en.m.wikipedia.org/wiki/Turing_completeness), meaning you can write any algorithm in it, [like building a computer, for example](https://www.quora.com/Is-Minecraft-Turing-complete).

 ## 2D Programming